camarman/GTRPy/README.md

 ## Requirements (Extra)

-Additionally, you will also need `tkinter` and `LaTeX` to properly run the GTRPy.
-In Fedora, these can be easily installed by running
+Additionally, you will also need `tkinter` and `LaTeX` to run the GTRPy.
+In Fedora Linux, these can be easily installed by running

     sudo dnf install python3-tkinter
     sudo dnf install texlive-scheme-full